sourcegraph/handbook/content/departments/support/process/removing-repositores-from-cloud.md

 ## Prerequisites

-The user should have privileged access to be able to perform this on Sourcegraph cloud.
+The user should have privileged access to be able to perform this on Sourcegraph Cloud.

 ⚠️ **WARNING:** Be careful to make sure everything checks out as per the removal request.